 Once you have all the necessary information on your hands, it’s time to move onto the next stage of the discovery call preparations - planning.
-It’s an important part of sales process success, so approach it with utmost responsibility.
 Here are the key things you need to do when planning a discovery call.

 Create a mind map with all the facts you found out about your prospect from the pre-call research.
-You need to structure all the information available to you about the prospect to see patterns, threats and opportunities.
-This will help you match your questions with the prospect’s specific situation and make the call more relevant and productive for both parties involved.
+You need to structure all the information about the prospect to see patterns, threats and opportunities.
+This will help you match your questions with the prospect’s specific situation and make the call more relevant and productive.

 Source: Created for free, using MindMup

 Set the agenda for your discovery call.
-It’s essential to have a clear goal for your call; it helps you to have a more focused conversation that generates better results.
-Think about what you want to accomplish with a discovery call and build your conversation around that.
+Think about what you want to accomplish with a call and build your conversation around that.
 Choose the appropriate script for your discovery call based on the things you plan to discuss.

 Write down three specific situational questions that will help you identify your prospect’s needs.
 Come up with three core things you’re going to discuss with the prospect - then, think of smaller questions that elaborate on the subject.

-The key steps of discovery calls and key questions to ask
+The structure of discovery calls and key questions to ask

 You don’t need to reinvent the wheel.
 The formula of an ideal discovery call has been around for a while now.
 Every successful discovery call is based on the SPIN selling model.
-According to this selling model, every discovery call can be broken down into four stages.
+According to this selling model, every discovery conversation can be broken down into four stages.
 Successful completion allows salespeople to guarantee a second call and bring a more realistic chance of eventual conversion.

 - Situation.
 Sales reps test the waters and ask qualifying questions.
 This helps them learn more about the business workflows in their prospect’s respective companies and uncover the background behind their current solution.